4d/docs/website/translated_docs/fr/ViewPro/method-list.md

 The `VP SET SHEET NAME` command <!-- REF #_method_.VP SET SHEET NAME.Summary -->renames a sheet in the document loaded in *vpAreaName*<!-- END REF -->.

-Pass the the name of the 4D View Pro area in *vpAreaName*.
+Dans *vpAreaName*, passez le nom de la zone 4D View Pro.

 In *name*, pass a new name for the sheet.

 In *index*, pass the index of the sheet to rename.

-> Indexing starts at 0.
+> La numérotation démarre à 0.

 If no *index* is passed, the command renames the current sheet.

-The new name cannot contain the following characters: `*, :, [, ], ?,\,/`
+Le nouveau nom ne peut pas contenir les caractères suivants : `*, :, [, ], ?,\,/`

 The command does nothing if: